xiaoyue-yan/xiaoyue-yan.github.io/_pages/publications.md

 * "Data-driven Decisions in Supply Chains: Contracts, Algorithms and Efficiency." with Elena Belavina and Karan Girotra. *In preparation for submission.*

-* "Birdbnb: Data-Driven Auction Design for Short-Term Bird Habitat Rental." with Li Chen and Jue Wang.
+* "Birdbnb: Data-Driven Auction Design for Short-Term Bird Habitat Rental." with Li Chen and Jue Wang. *In preparation for submission.*

 * "Platform Competition with Two-Sided Multihoming: Network Value and Payment Structure." with Li Chen.